-The series is available in the U.S. on Netflix.
+The series is available in the U.S. on Acorn.
 It’s based on a series of books by Kerry Greenwood, also very much worth a read.

 You may not want to walk around looking like an advertisement from the 1920s, but you can take inspiration from the style.
 Here are my takeaways on the style of those times:

 - tunics and kimono shapes

 - long jackets and dusters over pants

 - geometric designs

 - tweed suits with fur collars